Canoe vs Kayak: Which Should You Choose for Your Next Adventure?

 Advanced Paddlers

-Most experienced paddlers own both and choose based on the specific trip.
-Advanced paddlers understand that the "best" boat depends entirely on conditions, companions, and objectives.
+Most experienced paddlers eventually own both and choose based on the specific trip.
+Advanced paddlers understand that the best boat depends entirely on conditions, companions, and objectives.
+They also understand that skill transcends equipment.
+A great paddler can make any craft perform well within its design limits.

 Regional and Seasonal Considerations